 Irradiation effects;

-Beyond PZT: alternative compositions for electromechanical coupling in thin films;
+Beyond PZT: alternative compositions for high electromechanical coupling in thin films;

 Defect-defect interactions;